KipCollo/Java-Revision/java/1.data&variables/Readme.md

 The formal name of this feature is *local variable type inference*.You can only use this feature for local variables.

+Rules on scope include:

+- Local variables: In scope from declarations to the end of the block.
+- Method parameters: In scope for duration of the method.
+- Instance variables: In scope from declaration until objects is eligible for garbage collections.
+- class variables: In scope from declarations until the program ends.

 ## Data Types

 Java types can split into two categories:-